ngocthien2409/SQL_E-Commerce_Project/README.md

 |   8 | dfa                  |           302 |                   124 | 41.059602649006621 |
 |   9 | sites.google.com     |           230 |                    97 | 42.173913043478265 |
 |  10 | facebook.com         |           191 |                   102 |     53.40314136125 |

+The table gives a summary of website traffic coming from different sources and includes important parameters (source, total visits, total bounce rate, and total number of bounces) to assess user behavior and engagement.
+With 38,400 visits in the first row, the Google website saw the greatest traffic.
+19,798 of these were bounces, or visits that ended on the same page; this yielded a bounce rate of almost 51.56%.
+The Direct website came in second with 19,891 visits from direct traffic and 8,606 bounces, meaning that its bounce rate was approximately 43.27%.
+Then, after 6,351 visits and 4,238 bounces, the website Youtube.com had a bounce rate of almost 66.73%, which was higher than that of Google and Direct.
+On the other hand, the website search.mysearch.com had the highest bounce rate yet the fewest visits overall.
+It had a bounce rate of roughly 91.67% with 12 visits and 11 bounces.
+This suggests that the majority of people who came to the website via this source went away without checking out any other pages.
+When users arrive from a source such as search.mysearch.com, a high bounce rate indicates that they may not discover what they are looking for or that the landing page experience may not be compelling enough to entice them to explore further.
+The context of the source and user behavior should be carefully examined to identify the most effective ways for improvement, even though tackling high bounce rates is crucial.
+Since a lower bounce rate typically denotes a higher level of user engagement with the information on the website, a higher bounce rate can imply that users are abandoning the site after only seeing one page.

 ### 5.3 Revenue by traffic source by week, by month in June 2017